 Birth and Early Life

-Baby squirrels, also known as kittens or pups, are born blind, deaf, and hairless, making them highly vulnerable.
-They rely entirely on their mothers for warmth, nutrition, and protection.
-Typically, a mother squirrel gives birth to a litter of two to eight kittens after a gestation period of about 44 days.
-These tiny creatures weigh approximately 10-15 grams at birth and are nestled in well-constructed dreys or tree nests.
+In their early stage, baby squirrels, also called kittens or pups, are born blind, deaf, and hairless, making them dependent on their mother for warmth, food, and safety.
+A female squirrel usually has a litter of two to eight kittens following a gestation period of about 44 days.
+Weighing around 10-15 grams at birth, baby squirrels stay in secure tree dens or well-built leaf nests, known as dreys, where the mother squirrel cares for them.

 Development Milestones